 Registration limited to students admitted to the University Honors College and to students who have permission from the University Honors College.
 HNRS A292 courses fulfill 3 credits of Social Sciences GER.

 HNRS A310 COMMUNITY SERVICE: THEORY AND PRACTICE

 This course explores questions of service, community, and self, and includes guided volunteer service with a cultural organization, social service organization, or government agency.

 Sophomore or junior standing.
-Registration open to students admitted to University Honors College, to students who have permission to register from the University Honors College, and to students working on the Certificate in Civic Engagement.
+Registration open to students admitted to University Honors College, students who have permission from the University Honors College, and students who are working on the Certificate in Civic Engagement.

 HNRS A392 HONORS THESIS SEMINAR